Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: Implications for experiments

 \emph{Acknowledgments.} We thank Carlos Blanco, Vinayak Dravid, Rouven Essig, Sin\'{e}ad Griffin, Adolfo Grushin, David Huse, Simon Knapen, Belina von Krosigk, Jonathan Kozaczuk, Eric David Kramer, Tongyan Lin, Mariangela Lisanti, Andrea Mitridate, Lucas Wagner, and Kathryn Zurek for enlightening discussions.
 YK is indebted to Peter Abbamonte for relentlessly (and correctly!) emphasizing the importance of the loss function and plasmon excitations for dark matter scattering.
 The idea for this work was conceived via an email exchange during the “New Directions in Light Dark Matter” workshop at Fermilab, supported by the Gordon and Betty Moore Foundation and the American Physical Society, and via a Skype call taken during the workshop ``Quantum Information and Systems for Fundamental Physics'' at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
+This project was supported in part by the Fermi National Accelerator Laboratory, managed and operated by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, through the Office of High Energy Physics QuantISED program.
 The work of YH is supported by the Israel Science Foundation (grant No. 1112/17), by the Binational Science Foundation (grant No. 2016155), by the I-CORE Program of the Planning Budgeting Committee (grant No. 1937/12), and by the Azrieli Foundation.
 The work of YK is supported in part by DOE grant DE-SC0015655.
 Parts of this document were prepared by NK using the resources of the Fermi National Accelerator Laboratory (Fermilab), a US Department of Energy, Office of Science, HEP User Facility.
 Fermilab is managed by Fermi Research Alliance, LLC (FRA), acting under Contract No. DE-AC02-07CH11359.
 The work of BVL is supported in part by DOE grant DE-SC0010107.
 TCY is supported by the U.S. Department of Energy under contract number DE-AC02-76SF00515.
+KKB acknowledges support for the later stages of the work from the Fermi Research Alliance, LLC (FRA) and the US Department of Energy (DOE) under contract No. DE-AC02-07CH11359; the initial stages of the work were supported by the DOE under the QuantiSED program, Award No. DE-SC0019129.

 \onecolumngrid

 {S.\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {\Roman{section}} {\Alph{subsection}} [1]{